-Finally, while developing your courses, you need to have accountability measures in place.
-What better way to reinforce learning and ensure your employees are held accountable than with quizzes and assessments?
+Quizzes and assessments are a great way to reinforce learning and hold employees accountable.
 With iSpring Suite, you can create engaging quizzes with drag-and-drops, matching or sequencing games, fill-in-the-blanks, and more.

 Here’s a slide from the quiz on fire safety:

-Of course, you can buy a ready-made fire safety course and some other off-the-shelf courses covering compliance topics, but only courses authored by you will reflect the specificity of your business.
-The best part is, once you’ve built your online course with iSpring, it’s yours for life!
+There are off-the-shelf fire safety and compliance courses, but only courses written by you will reflect your business.
+The best part is that iSpring takes care of your online course forever.
 You only need to develop your program once.
-It can be reused over and over again for new onboards, and/or easily tweaked to ensure that your compliance courses remain up-to-date with legislatorial changes and standards.
+You can reuse it for new onboards and tweak it to keep your compliance courses current with legislative changes, requirements, and standards.

 Step 2: Upload your courses to an LMS

-If you still don’t have an LMS, you can try iSpring Learn.
-In addition to basic LMS options, it has some features that will help you make compliance training even more effective.
+If you still don’t have an LMS, you can try learning management system for compliance training.
+In addition to basic LMS options, iSpring Learn has some features that will help you make compliance training even more effective.

-With iSpring, you can divide your employees into branches that mirror your corporate structure.
-This option may be helpful if you need to assign different compliance courses to multiple departments or distribute various content types to people working in states where the different laws are in force.
+You can divide your employees into corporate-like branches with iSpring.
+This option may help if you need to assign different compliance courses to multiple departments or distribute different content types to workers in states with different laws.

-Sign up for a free 14-day trial of iSpring Learn to see if it’s right for your organization!
+Sign up for a free 30-day trial of iSpring Learn to see if it’s right for your organization!

 Step 3: Keep track of learners’ results